jalenng/2021-spring-cs160-team-paladins/frontend/README.md

 Starts the Electron process with nodemon.
 Updating Electron source files will automatically reload Electron.

 ### `npm run electron-test`
-Starts Spectron to test the Electrion app only.
+Starts Spectron to test the Electron app only.